SAMIT-D-MANVAR/Scanline_Polygon_Filling_Algorithm/README.md

-# Computer Graphics Mini Project
+# Computer Graphics Project
-A mini project based on working of scanline line polygon filling algorithm using global edge table and active edge table
+A project based on working of scanline line polygon filling algorithm using global edge table and active edge table

 This project is aimed at developing an OpenGL application that represents the Global edge table and Active Edge table  for scan-line algorithm used for filling a given polygon  .